-Do you literally want to chase away prospects from your practice transition?
+Do you literally want to chase prospects away when transition your chiropractic practice?

 Of course you don’t.

 So if you are trying to hire an associate, to sell your practice or find the perfect prospect who may someday transition to ownership of your business, there are some subtle (and some not so subtle) things you need to fix FAST before the perfect prospect runs away faster.
 Here’s an unfortunate example:

 44 Bites and Not a Single Fish to Fry